sorinar329/SUTURO-blenderproc/README.md

 `source ~/workspace/Suturo_blenderproc/SUTURO-blenderproc/YOURENVNAME/bin/activate`

+Now you can install the required packages from the requirments.txt

+`pip install -r ~/workspace/Suturo_blenderproc/SUTURO-blenderproc/requirements.txt`

+## Run the Pipeline
 To run the pipeline you have to configure the configuration.yaml file situated in PATHTOCONFIG, please refer to the User Configuration section for more information regarding the configuration.
 After everything is set up you can run the following command in the Command Line Interface: